-Class action procedures for multiple claims brought by a number of plaintiffs do not exist in Greece, but there are provisions regarding collective actions as analysed herein (e.g. see under questions 3.4 and 4.4).
+Class action procedures for multiple claims brought by a number of plaintiffs do not exist in Greece, but there are provisions regarding collective actions as analysed herein (see e.g. questions 3.4 and 4.4).
 4.4 Can claims be brought by a representative body on behalf of a number of claimants e.g. by a consumer association?

-A number of claimants may bring claims by means of a collective lawsuit.
-The collective lawsuit is distinguished from a common one, where more claimants connected to each other with a specific object of the trial are represented before the court by one or more of their co-claimants.
-The collective lawsuit may only be filed by consumers' associations, under the pre-requisites specified in the Consumers' Law (article 10, paras.
-16 ff).
+Consumer associations meeting the prerequisites specified in the Consumers' Law may file collective lawsuits for the protection either of the general consumers' interests or the interests of specific (at least 30) consumers (article 10, paras 16 ff.).
+A collective lawsuit is distinguished from a common one, where several claimants connected to each other by a specific object of the trial are represented before the court by one or more of their co-claimants.
+Collective lawsuits may only be generally filed by registered consumers' associations or by chambers, which however may claim only moral harm.